 On the track, you'll traverse through lush jungle and a few elegantly flowing streams.
 Upon reaching Wat Pha Lat temple, hikers will find a small waterfall and a magnificent view over Chiang Mai city.

 Are There Monks on the Trail?

-Unfortunately, hiking the Monks Trail Chiang Mai isn’t the mystical and enchanting experience it once was.
-The trees once wrapped in buddhist robes are now bare, and the monks seem to have found new routes to Wat Pha Lat.
+Unfortunately, hiking the Monks Trail Chiang Mai isn't the mystical and enchanting experience it once was.
+The trees once wrapped in Buddhist robes are now bare, and the monks seem to have found new routes to Wat Pha Lat.

 As mentioned, there are a few unmarked side trails, which now have monk robe wrappings and which lead all through the Doi Suthep mountain area.
 We were told that these new trails are where the monks now walk every day in order to not be disturbed by tourists.
 So, if you see some winding trails leading off the path, I'd stay off them in respect for the monks.

-In a way, this compromise has lead to a good outcome.
+In a way, this compromise has led to a good outcome.
 The monks still have trails to walk and meditate, and tourists, ex-pats, and locals are still able to enjoy the Monks Trail and the Wat Pha Lat Temple.

 When is the Best Time to Go